vitalije/fossil-delta/README.md

 [here](https://fossil-scm.org/home/doc/trunk/www/delta_encoder_algorithm.wiki) in the fossil wiki.

 The code of this repository is best viewed in [Leo editor](https://leoeditor.com).
-The outline containing the code is in a single outline file: [blob/master/fossil-delta-ref.leo].
+The outline containing the code is in a single outline file: [fossil-delta-ref.leo](fossil-delta-ref.leo).